guanquann/tp/docs/DeveloperGuide.md

 ### Listing orders

-1. Listing orders for a specific person
+1. Listing orders for a specific contact

    1. Prerequisites: There must be at least one person in the address book who has orders.
 Use `addorder` command to add orders if necessary.